NiraliGarg/Storyboard-Apps/README.md

 A curated collection of **iOS mini-applications** built using **UIKit and Storyboards**, created to practice and demonstrate core iOS development concepts.

-This repository consolidates multiple small projects into a single, well-organized workspace to showcase learning progression, UIKit fundamentals, and hands-on experimentation.
+This repository consolidates multiple small projects into a single, well-organized workspace to showcase learning progression, Storyboard fundamentals, and hands-on experimentation.

-> Some projects are inspired by and aligned with concepts from **Apple’s official iOS and UIKit documentation and learning resources**.
+> Some projects are inspired by and aligned with concepts from **Apple’s official iOS documentation and learning resources**.

 ---